yoad-hordan4/AI-Amen/README.md

 python3 -m venv venv
 source venv/bin/activate  # On Windows use `venv\Scripts\activate`

-create .env file and in it add the line:
+create .env file in the directory and in it add the line:

 OPENAI_API_KEY="API-Key"
 (replace the API-Key with the actual one You were given if you are on the team)